So you are planning your ultimate South Korea itinerary and don’t know how many days to spend in Busan?

 Is 2 days in Busan enough?

-In our opinion, spending 2 days in Busan would be too short of a time to experience everything that the city has to offer.
-However, if you plan your time well, and follow a good itinerary, you can still make the best out of 2 days in Busan.
+In our opinion, spending two days in Busan would be too short to experience everything the city has to offer.
+However, if you plan your time well and follow a good itinerary, you can still make the most of your two days in Busan.

 We have a great itinerary option, but here is a short breakdown of what you can do in order to best use your time:

-Day 1: Explore the Western part of Busan – start your day with a coffee at Gamcheon Cultura Village, take the bus and go to Busan Tower and Yongdusan Park, stop for lunch at Jagalchi Fish Market, finish off your day with a walk on Jeoryeong Coastal Walk & Huinnyeoul Culture Village.
+Day 1: Explore the Western part of Busan.
+Start your day with a coffee at Gamcheon Cultura Village, take the bus and go to Busan Tower and Yongdusan Park, stop for lunch at Jagalchi Fish Market, and finish off your day with a walk on Jeoryeong Coastal Walk and Huinnyeoul Culture Village.

-You can always book a customizable private tour or a West Busan Photo tour that will take you to the most important attractions in the region.
+You can always book a customizable private tour or a West Busan Photo tour that will take you to the region’s most important attractions.

-Day 2: spend your second day exploring Busan’s Eastern part – start with a coffee at Haeundae Beach, take the Sky Capsule, jump on the Blue Line Train all the way to Songjeong Beach, take the bus to Haedong Yonggungsa Temple, finish your day with a yacht cruise along the coast.
+Day 2: Spend your second day exploring Busan’s eastern part—start with a coffee at Haeundae Beach, take the Sky Capsule, jump on the Blue Line Train all the way to Songjeong Beach, take the bus to Haedong Yonggungsa Temple, and finish your day with a yacht cruise along the coast.

-Of course, for this day there are also available options: an East Busan Photo Tour, or the only 1-Day Tour that includes the Blue Line Park.
+Of course, there are also available options for this day: an East Busan Photo Tour or the only one-day Tour that includes the Blue Line Park.

 Is 1 day enough for Busan?

-The short answer is no, 1 day in Busan is not enough.
-The vibrant city has so much to offer that you will find it hard to choose things to see that can be squeezed into one day.
+The short answer is no; one day in Busan is not enough.
+The vibrant city has so much to offer that it will be hard to choose things to see that can be squeezed into one day.

 Is Seoul or Busan better?